-- Allow the children to use the picture clues to help them to establish meaning. - Practise reading the tricky words in the text ('the', 'he', 'we' etc.) Can they find them and point to them?
+- Allow the children to use the picture clues to help them to establish meaning. - Practice reading the tricky words in the text ('the', 'he', 'we' etc.) Can they find them and point to them?
 Or draw their attention to any sounds you know they know! - Answer questions in response to the text. - Identify what they liked and disliked about the text supported by your questioning. - Support your child to develop an understanding of the characters.

 - Talk about the setting of the story.
-Can they change the setting in the story? - Make predictions about the text, predict the end of the story can they make up a different ending? - Can they sequence the events in the story make a story map. - Look at the differences between fiction and non fiction. - Look at the features of the text, bold print, punctuation, speech marks etc.
+Can they change the setting in the story? - Make predictions about the text, predict the end of the story can they make up a different ending? - Can they sequence the events in the story make a story map. - Look at the differences between fiction and non fiction. - Look at the features of the text, bold print, punctuation, speech marks etc. - · Orally retell the story using the pictures to help.